10 Song Collection Early Childhood Holidays Songleading

 10. Do You Want To Build A Sukkah?

-Cheesy but delightful, this charming parody reliably delights little kids who love Frozen.
+Cheesy but delightful, this charming parody reliably delights folks who love Frozen.
 This one is SUPER silly- and also a really effective way to peak the interest of our smallest sukkah dwellers.
 The familiar melody and relatable faces of the family that wrote and performed this piece have inspired my kiddos to create parodies of their own.

 Chag Sukkot Sameach– Happy Sukkot!